bysnupy/memos/OpenStack/OpenStack__neutron_overview.md

 #### Neutron server
 Verifying credentials, requesting the plug-in the tasks, check the quota.
 Neutron server and agents have communication through same message queue service.
+L2, L3 and DHCP agents are communicate with neutron service through API and message queue like Qpid or AMQP.
+These agents are operating independently from neutron service, so can be deployed in multiple nodes.
+The agents management can be operate via API and message queue, such as adding, removing and so on.

 #### Neutron metadata agent
 Querying to 169.254.169.254 IP, metadata server providing initial configurations through cloud-init at boot time.